Marc Jones (police commissioner): Police and Crime Commissioner

-Mayoral candidate selection process

 Jones put himself forward to be the Conservative candidate for the 2025 Greater Lincolnshire mayoral election and made it onto a six-man shortlist for the position.
 He withdrew his candidacy just days before the selection event took place in December 2024.

+In January 2026 Marc Jones left the Conservative party to serve out the remainder of his term as an independent until police and crime commissioners are abolished in 2028.